 A short history of democracy in the UK

 The first victory for democracy in the UK came in 1864 when men who owned property in the city (about twenty-five percent of men) finally won the battle with the establishment to be given the right to vote.
-The election system which was utilised was a sort of block vote system which was not wholly democratic as it included partial votes — for the purposes of this post it is too confusing and long winded a system to explain.
+The election system which was utilised was a sort of block vote system which was not wholly democratic as it included partial votes — for the purposes of this post it is too confusing and long-winded a system to explain.

-Before explaining how that system works, to continue the short history, in 1918 on the back of the fact that the majority of men who were in the trenches during World War I did not own property and so did not get the vote, along with the fact that women were not allowed to vote at all despite working in the munitions factories during the war, the government was in effect forced to allow the fifty percent of men who could not yet vote the right to vote along with granting women the right to vote.
+Before explaining how that system works, to continue the short history.
+The next victory came in 1918.
+The majority of men who were in the trenches during World War I did not own property and so were not allowed to vote, and because no women could vote still at this point, the women who worked in the munitions factories were not allowed to vote.
+This was seen as an outrage, and so the government were basically forced to give the fifty percent of men who could not yet vote the right to vote along with granting women the right to vote.

-Meaning a rather little-known fact, in the UK it was not just women who finally got the vote on the back of World War I, it was men as well, and a specific type of man at that, a man who did not own property or rather a working class man which at that time was pretty much the majority of men.
+Meaning a rather little-known fact, in the UK it was not just women who finally got the vote on the back of World War I, it was men as well, and a specific type of man at that, a man who did not own property – or rather a working-class man which at that time was pretty much the majority of men.

 Anyhow back on subject, the voting age was lowered to 18 in 1928 which meant that everyone of adult age in the UK could now vote.
 And with that little history lesson out of the way, on to the first past the post system.